annielassiter16/womens-right/README.md

-#womens-right
-##I. The Right To Vote
+#Black People Fighting For The Right To Vote
+##I. Timeline
+   1. **Before black people had the right to vote**
-   1. Before women had the right to vote
+      a.
+What it was like for black people before they had the right to vote
+      b.
+What was done to keep black people from voting
-   2. Women are fighting for the right to vote
+   2. **Black people fighting for the right to vote**
-   3. After women won the right to vote
+   3. **After black people won the right to vote**

-Information Architecture
+Information Architecture/Site map

    1. Main page
    2. About page
    3. Contact Us
    4. Time line
-   5. picture
+   5. pictures
-   6. women's right in different country
+   6. women's right in different countries